Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Introduction

+Internal resonance is another characteristic phenomenon of nonlinear systems and can lead to complex dynamic behaviors~\cite{liang_bifurcation_2025}.
+Topology optimization has been employed to tailor the eigenfrequencies of structures in order to avoid internal resonances~\cite{pedersen_designing_2005,sun_topology_2020}.
+In addition, shape optimization has been used to regulate energy transfer between modes involved in internal resonance, such as the 1:2 resonance case~\cite{dou_structural_2015}.
+For systems exhibiting 1:3 internal resonance, a synthesis approach has been proposed to suppress modal interactions by translating the associated nonlinear normal mode branch toward lower energy levels~\cite{detroux_tailoring_2021}.

 Here, we aim to use topology optimization to tune the FRC of high-dimensional nonlinear systems, including minimizing or maximizing the peak of FRC, manipulating the hardening/softening behavior, and suppressing the occurrence of SN bifurcations.
-As a method to design continuum structures~\cite{noauthor_topology_2004}, topology optimization can produce more refined structures than shape optimization.
+In this study, internal resonance effects are not considered.
+Extending the proposed topology optimization framework to account for internal resonance phenomena constitutes an interesting direction for future research.
+As a method to design continuum structures~\cite{jung_topology_2004}, topology optimization can produce more refined structures than shape optimization.
 However, the number of degrees of freedom (DOFs) of the FEM and the associated design variables in topology optimization is considerable.

-To address the challenge of high-dimensionality, reduction on SSMs has been used to analytically extract the FRC of FEM with high DOFs~\cite{haller_nonlinear_2016,li_nonlinear_2022,haller_modeling_2025,kaszas_globalizing_2025}.
-In particular, SSM reduction transforms forced periodic orbits into fixed points of the associated reduced-order model (ROMs).
+To address the challenge of high-dimensionality, reduction on SSMs has been used to analytically extract the FRC of FEM with high DOFs~\cite{haller_nonlinear_2016,howJain,haller_modeling_2025,kaszas_globalizing_2025}.
+In particular, SSM reduction transforms forced periodic orbits into fixed points of the associated reduced-order model (ROMs).~Consequently, one can obtain orders-of-magnitude speed-up gain from SSM reduction in comparison with collocation, harmonic balance, and shooting methods applied to full model~\cite{howJain,li_nonlinear_2022}.
 In addition, the sensitivity of coefficients in SSM-based ROMs that govern the peak of FRC and hardening/softening behavior has been discussed in~\cite{li_explicit_2024}.
 These sensitivities and their efficient computation~\cite{pozzi_topology_2025} are essential in the iteration process of topology optimization.
 Based on these contributions, we will perform topology optimization of FRCs.

 In this work, we adopt a density-based topology optimization algorithm to determine the optimal material layout.
 Specifically, the Solid Isotropic Material with Penalization (SIMP) scheme~\cite{bendsoe_material_1999} is used to interpolate material properties and promote 0–1 designs.
 To enhance numerical stability and obtain clear structural boundaries, both density filtering and density projection techniques are employed~\cite{wang_projection_2011}.
 The design variables are updated using the Method of Moving Asymptotes (MMA)~\cite{svanberg_method_1987}.
 All these techniques follow the implementation described in~\cite{pozzi_topology_2025}.